Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

 ### Includes

 First the includes.
-In my header I include the following:
+In my header I include the following in the header file:
 ```cpp
 #pragma once
 #include <string>